DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 ## 11. Staff & volunteers

 #### 11.1 Code of Conduct
-* Appoint a response team to assist with any incidents that may arise
+* Appoint a response team to assist with any incidents that may arise.
-* Ensure not only the Code of Conduct committee but the entire staff is well aware of precautions, reporting and the process set in place to ensure participants safety
+* Ensure not only the Code of Conduct committee but the entire staff is well aware of precautions, reporting and the process set in place to ensure participants safety.

 #### 11.2 Alcohol and staff
 If alcohol is served during the event, make sure there are an appropriate number of sober staff on hand to assist with any problems if they arise.
 Make sure to clearly identify the staff members at the beginning of the event.